-The general requirements of the ADAA/504 require the CDJFS to:
+The general requirements of the ADAAA/504 require the CDJFS/OMJ to:

-Provide an equal and meaningful opportunity to all individuals with disabilities to participate in, and benefit from, the CDJFS' programs.
+Provide an equal and meaningful opportunity to all individuals with disabilities to participate in, and benefit from, the CDJFS/OMJ's programs.

-Not operate its programs in a way that has a discriminatory effect on individuals with disabilities.
+Not operate s programs in a way that has a discriminatory effect on individuals with disabilities.

-Make reasonable accommodations, where necessary, to avoid discrimination.
+Make reasonable modifications, where necessary, to avoid discrimination.